Kanban-Zai/kanban-zai-version-1.0/core.md

 The team MUST:-

 1. Consider the top card in the RIM.
+3. Backport unfinished work on a card where sensible.
-2. Label the card based on the Objectively Modeled Gates it acquires to.
+2. Promote or demote and label the card based on the Objectively Modeled Gates it acquires to.
-3. Backport work from the card that does not make sense to remain in this cadence step.
-4. Attempt to promote or demote the card to the nearest OMG
-5. Completed cards must be removed from the list.
+4. Completed cards must be removed from the list.
-6. Repeat until there are no more cards.
+5. Repeat at cadence until there are no more cards.